Our Top Picks

 Best for Garage: Kilz Concrete & Garage Floor Paint

 The garage floor gets the brunt of high foot traffic, dropped tools, and pressure from shelving stuffed with storage and resting vehicles.
-A coat of KILZ Concrete & Garage Floor Paint not only raises the aesthetic value of the lowly garage floor but can also level out a sloping concrete slab, fill deep divots and snaking cracks and protect the garage from chemical spills and oil stains.
+If you're looking to apply a new coat of floor paint, using KILZ Concrete & Garage Floor Paint not only raises the aesthetic value but can also level out a sloping concrete slab, fill deep divots and snaking cracks, and protect the garage from chemical spills and oil stains.
 The satin finish goes on smooth and one gallon can easily cover up to 400 square feet of rough surfaces.
-This paint requires two hours of drying time between coats but the durable KILZ concrete and garage paint can withstand years of abuse from tires, treads and workshop whoopsies, according to multiple reviewers.
+This paint requires two hours of drying time between coats but the durable KILZ concrete and garage paint can withstand years of abuse from tires, treads, and dropped tools according to multiple reviewers.
 It has a thicker formula than other paints, so it's not recommended for walls.

 08 of 08